andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 2: Create a Resource group</h2>

-1. Locate the search bar and type "Research groups".
+1.Locate the search bar and type "Research groups".
-2. To create a new item, click on the "+ Create" button located in the top left-corner next to the "Manage View" option.
+2.To create a new item, click on the "+ Create" button located in the top left-corner next to the "Manage View" option.
    <ol type="a">
       <li>Choose your subscription (For Ex: Azure Subscription 1).</li>
       <li>Create a name of your resource group (Use: RG-osTicket).</li>
       <li>Choose a region to deploy the virtual machine to (For Ex: West US 3).</li>
     </ol>

-3. After, typing the given specifications click on the box "Review + create".
+3.After, typing the given specifications click on the box "Review + create".
-4. You should be able to see the following display:
+4.You should be able to see the following display:
 <p>
 <img src="https://i.imgur.com/ILYejQz.png" height="80%" width="80%"/>
 </p>
 <p>

-5. Then click "Create" located at the bottom left-corner.
+5.Then click "Create" located at the bottom left-corner.

 - Note: By creating a Resource group, it would be like creating a container that will hold all of your related resources in one centralized location.

 <h2>Step 3: Create a virtual machine using Azure and some given specifications</h2>

-1. Again, click on the search bar and type "Virtual Machines".
+1.Again, click on the search bar and type "Virtual Machines".
-2. Click on the "+ Create" button located on the top left-corner by "Switch to classic".
+2.Click on the "+ Create" button located on the top left-corner by "Switch to classic".
-3. Choose the option "Azure virtual machine", enter the following information:
+3.Choose the option "Azure virtual machine", enter the following information:
     <ol type="a">
       <li>Choose your subscription (For Ex: Azure Subscription 1).</li>
       <li>Create a name for resource group (Use: RG-osTicket).</li>